Archive for October 2023

 My local astronomy club (at that time) had a DS-16 which was a two-person job to set up.
 I could take the 16-inch and use at any time.
 However, this thing was a monster, and where would I store this behemoth of a telescope?
 I didn’t and still don’t have a permanent observatory, and how would I set it up by myself?
 The 16-inch was definitely not for me!
 The 10-inch seemed to be the perfect larger aperture telescope and with an equatorial mount.
 I had always liked the simplicity of a Newtonian, and an equatorial mount was a must.

 So, in February 1992, I purchased the 10-inch from Pauli’s Wholesale Optics, in Danbury Connecticut.
 It was Fred (the owner of Pauli’s) that recommended this telescope.
+And after more than 1,500 deep-sky pencil sketches and thousands of observing notes, so obviously I picked the perfect telescope.

-IC 5146 “The Cocoon Nebula” In Cygnus
+IC 5146 “The Cocoon Nebula” In Cygnus:

 NGC 2024 Nebula in Orion